Frederick W. Lanchester Prize 1966 Winner

 Tips and Expert Advice

 Thirdly, focus on developing innovative and original approaches to problem-solving.
 Don't be afraid to challenge conventional wisdom and to explore new ideas and techniques.
 Read widely in the literature, attend conferences and workshops, and engage in discussions with other researchers.
-The key to making a significant contribution is to identify gaps in the existing knowledge and to develop creative solutions that address those gaps.
+In practice, the key to making a significant contribution is to identify gaps in the existing knowledge and to develop creative solutions that address those gaps.
 A willingness to take risks and to experiment with new approaches is essential.

 FAQ